frasosatis/cx16playground/basic/01-asc_listing/README.md

 Simple example using VERA to output text and text color, might not work under all circumstances as the base address might have been set differently.

+## cselect

+Simple raw basic (no VERA) example of COLOR and key input.